Stepsize errors in the $N$-body problem: discerning Mercury's true possible long-term orbits

-Missing from these works are studies of numerical chaos in more realistic and complex problems like our Solar System.
+Missing from these works are studies of numerical chaos in more realistic and complex problems like our Solar System, {even if the extension is straightforward}.
 Solar System integrations are used to determine the chronology of Earth's climate evolution over geologic timescales \citep[e.g.,][]{montenari18} and the evolution of orbits and chaos.
-The effects of resolving pericenter in such studies have not been analyzed, to our knowledge.
-Moreover, an analysis of numerical chaos in more sophisticated modern numerical methods beyond those used by \cite{WH92,RH99,W15} is missing.
+The effects of resolving pericentre in such studies have not been analyzed, to our knowledge.
+Moreover, an analysis of numerical chaos in {higher order and} more sophisticated modern numerical methods beyond those used by \cite{WH92,RH99,W15} is missing.

-The aim of this work is to help fill this gap by studying the effects of pericenter resolution in Solar System integrations in the literature.
+The aim of this work is to help fill this gap by studying the effects of pericentre resolution in Solar System integrations in the literature.
 Additionally, we carry out a study on a wider variety of numerical methods than the works above.
-We study three sets of Solar System data, finding they resolve pericenter of Mercury to different degrees.
-In particular, we find a data set that does not meet the criterion for pericenter resolution \citep{Abbotetal2021} leads to an evolution of Mercury's eccentricity that is inconsistent at some times with another data set that resolves pericenter to a better degree \citep{Zeebe2015b}.
+We study three sets of Solar System data, finding they resolve pericentre of Mercury to different degrees.
+In particular, we find a data set that does not meet the criterion for pericentre resolution \citep{Abbotetal2021} leads to an evolution of Mercury's eccentricity that is inconsistent at some times with another data set that resolves pericentre to a better degree \citep{Zeebe2015b}.
 The paper is organized as follows.
-Section \ref{sec:methods} gives an overview of the numerical methods used in this study and carries out a study of how well they resolve pericenter.
-Section \ref{sec:experiments} describes Solar System integrations in the literature, and caries out first tests on pericenter resolution in the Solar System.
-Section \ref{sec:solarsyst} measures the effects of pericenter resolution on the evolution of Mercury's eccentricity for different data sets.
+Section \ref{sec:methods} gives an overview of the numerical methods used in this study and carries out a study of how well they resolve pericentre.
+Section \ref{sec:experiments} describes Solar System integrations in the literature, and carries out first tests on pericentre resolution in the Solar System.
+Section \ref{sec:solarsyst} measures the effects of pericentre resolution on the evolution of Mercury's eccentricity for different data sets.